-Many people think that workflow engine and business rule engine are the same.
+Many people think that a workflow engine and a business rule engine are the same.
 Some even use the terms workflow engine and business rule engine interchangeably.
 But they are actually quite different terms, and you can run into a lot of headaches if you don’t know which one you are looking for.

 Let’s clear the fog around the two terms by looking at some real-world differences in their usage.

 A workflow is a series of tasks that process data to a finished state.
 It’s a time-bound orchestration of tasks that are repetitive and predictive in nature.

 When you buy a pair of jeans from your favourite online store, it kickstarts a workflow involving payment processing, order fulfilment, and dispatching to delivery.

 Most workflows are manually completed and carried out through email or paperwork for approval.
 But in recent years, modern businesses have used workflow software to automate their workflows for speed, accuracy, and cost efficiency.

 Most of these workflow tools come hard-coded with a process designer, a feature that allows software users to run a workflow instance without coding.
 The workflow designer lets the admin route tasks in a linear sequence, assign tasks dynamically depending on data in the form, and add conditions, exceptions, parallel branches, etc.

 So where does the workflow engine come in?

 In this context, workflow engines are pre-coded script that takes account of a workflow design, i.e. how tasks should flow from one stage to another, and executes the step.
 A workflow engine is a code embedded in the software that pushes a task from one stage to another.

 Notice that the workflow engine doesn’t influence ‘how’ a workflow should take place, but takes its cue from the design and runs the tasks.